 KollerCraft TOM Algae Scraper Multi-Tool

 This is another great tool that is very convenient for algae removal.
-Once again it has fantastic customer reviews and has a decent price tag too.
+Once again it has some good customer reviews and has a reasonable price tag too.
 It is a multi-tool and comes with several algae cleaning attachments.